LajosPolya/aws-cdk-templates/deploy-ecs-with-fargate/README.md

 - `ecrName` represents the name of the Elastic Container Repository containing the image to run on the ECS Fargate tasks.
 Follow the instructions in [deploy-ecr](../deploy-ecr/README.md) to deploy an image of a simple API to an AWS Elastic Container Repository

-The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
+The app will set the environment (account and region) based on the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.

 If deploying [micronaut-api](../api/README.md) then once deployed you may access the `/health` endpoint by either the public IP `http://<public_ip>:8080/health` or the public DNS `http://<public_dns>:8080/health`.
 The server can be tested for connectivity using the following list of commands.